Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Introduction

 Extracting speech from a mixture is a more constrained problem than video-to-speech synthesis.
-Audiovisual speech extraction is typically performed using mid-level or low-level feature fusion, i.e., concatenating or multiplying the audio and video features \cite{conversation, concealed, tencent, multimodal_attention_speakerbeam, visualspeechenhancement, 2021_interspeech, looktolisten}. \cite{conversation, looktolisten} use concatenation fusion of frequency domain audio features and visual features to estimate separation/extraction masks on the mixture STFT.
-LSTM is used as the masking network. \cite{visualspeechenhancement} uses the same feature and fusion methods but uses an encoder-decoder structure to directly output target speech. \cite{concealed} tries to add speaker embedding into the network of \cite{conversation} to add more robustness. \cite{tencent, 2021_interspeech, multimodal_attention_speakerbeam} try to incorporate a time domain separation network \cite{contasnet} with mid-fusion into audio-visual speech enhancement.
-All these mid-level feature fusion algorithms beg the question: at what sampling rate should the fusion take place?
-Most methods do not downsample the audio features very much in the time dimension, therefore they must upsample the video.
+Audiovisual speech extraction is typically performed using mid-level or low-level feature fusion: typically, video features are upsampled to the audio frame rate, or vice versa, then the features are concatenated, multiplied, or combined using cross-modal attention \cite{conversation, concealed, tencent, multimodal_attention_speakerbeam, visualspeechenhancement, 2021_interspeech, looktolisten}. \cite{conversation, looktolisten} use concatenation fusion of frequency domain audio features and visual features to estimate separation/extraction masks on the mixture STFT. \cite{visualspeechenhancement} uses the same feature and fusion methods but uses an encoder-decoder structure to directly output target speech. \cite{concealed} tries to add speaker embedding into the network of \cite{conversation} to add more robustness. \cite{tencent, 2021_interspeech, multimodal_attention_speakerbeam} use a time domain separation network \cite{contasnet} followed by mid-level fusion of audio and video features.

-In our paper, we propose a dual-path attention model tackling the audio-visual speech extraction problem.
+This paper proposes a dual-path attention model tackling the audio-visual speech extraction problem.
 Dual-path attention \cite{sepformer} is similar to the DPRNN model \cite{dprnn}, in that features are fused across time both intra-chunk and inter-chunk.
-In the original DPRNN, this dual-path approach was meant to extract both short-term (local) and long-term (global) information.
-In addition to the original intuition, this dual-path approach allows audio-visual fusion only in the inter-chunk path, which makes sense because we assume visual cues only contain relatively long term phone-level information.

-In each intra-chunk module, we only use self-attention of the audio mixture features to extract the audio's local information.
-In each of the inter-chunk steps, audio-visual cross-attention is used to fuse audio and visual features, while self-attention is also used in this module.
-Our model shows superior results in terms of SI-SNR, even training and testing on variable numbers of speakers for a large dataset collected in the wild.
+By setting the audio chunk length comparable to the duration of a video frame, we avoid the necessity of arbitrarily upsampling the video.
+Instead, each modality contributes to computations at its natural frame rate.
+Each intra-chunk module uses self-attention among the audio mixture features to extract the audio's local information.
+In each of the inter-chunk steps, audio-visual cross-attention is used to fuse audio and visual features, while self-attention is used to combine information across chunks of time.
+Because of residual connections, this process maintains a distinction between audio and video features, hence audiovisual fusion can be performed repeatedly in multiple layers.
+Our model shows superior results in terms of SI-SNR, PESQ, and STOI on 2-5-speaker mixtures constructed from the LRS3 dataset of real-world TED talks.